eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

   pipe(enactEffects, playerTurn(spell), enactEffects, bossTurn);
 ```

-With the round simulation modeled, we can go about working on a solution to how we determine the minimum mana required to win the battle.
+With the round simulation modelled, we can work on a solution to determine the minimum mana required to win the battle.
-To do this we will use a recursive function which takes in a `BattleConfiguration` and `BattleRound` function like so.
+To do this, we will use a recursive function that takes in a `BattleConfiguration` and `BattleRound` function like so.

 ```typescript
 type BattleConfiguration = Pick<BattleState, 'playerHp' | 'playerMana' | 'bossHp' | 'bossDamage'>;